boxed/readable_lisp/README.md

 =============

 An implementation of a subset of the Readable Lisp Project ( http://readable.sourceforge.net/ ).
-Currently only supports Clojure and just the tab-instead-of-spaces part of the Readable Lisp spec.
+Currently only supports Clojure and just the indent-instead-of-parenthesis part of the Readable Lisp spec.
 Even those parts are probably rather buggy :P

 Example: